 Applicants should have at least 50% of the estimated total financing of the production budget guaranteed from third party sources of finance (either through direct financing or by advance rights sales) at the time of submission.

 50% of the total financing must come from European sources.

 A minimum of three broadcasting companies from three countries participating in the MEDIA sub-programme must be committed (although stronger applications will have more than this).

 Applications can be submitted on the first day of principal photography at the latest.

 The following documents must be attached to the e-Form:

-- Annex 1 - Detailed project description (treatment, director's note, graphic and artistic material) in Word or PDF format
+- Annex 1 – Detailed project description in Word or PDF format (no template)

-- Annex 2 - Declaration on applicant's honour
+- Annex 2 – Declaration on the applicant's honour (using the template provided)

-- Annex 3 - Estimated Production Budget and Financing Plan (using the September 2017 exchange rate)
+- Annex 3 – Estimated Production Budget and Financing Plan (using the template provided)

-- Annex 5 - CV of the director and main producer
+- Annex 5 – Track record of the company (using the template provided)